Treaty of Hopewell: Cherokee treaty

+The Cherokee also signed two extra-legal treaties with the State of Franklin: Treaty of Dumplin Creek, 1785, and Treaty of Coyatee in 1786 ceding lands in east Tennessee occupied by the State of Franklin.

+Neither treaty was recognized by the United States.

 Congressional deputy

-Article XII states "That the Indians […] shall have the right to send a deputy of their choice, whenever they think fit, to Congress."
+Article XII states "That the Indians [...] shall have the right to send a deputy of their choice, whenever they think fit, to Congress."
 In 2019, Cherokee Nation principal chief Chuck Hoskin Jr. cited a provision of the 1835 Treaty of New Echota that states that the Cherokee "shall be entitled to a delegate in the House of Representatives of the United States whenever Congress shall make provision for the same," in announcing that he intended to appoint, for the first time, a Congressional delegate from the Cherokee Nation.
 Pending a decision of the Cherokee National Council, Hoskin said he would nominate Kimberly Teehee, a member of the Cherokee Nation who formerly served as a policy advisor in the administration of President Barack Obama, to the post.

 Choctaw treaty

 The US–Choctaw Treaty of Hopewell was signed by the Choctaw at the foothills of the Smoky Mountains on January 3, 1786.
 The ceded area amounted to 69,120 acres, and the compensation to the Choctaw took the form of protection by the United States.
 To elaborate, the plenipotentiaries were Benjamin Hawkins, Andrew Pickens and Joseph Martin representing the U.S. while representing the Choctaw were 13 small medals and 12 medal and gorget captains.
+A description of the boundary is found in article 3: